Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 The following boxes are to be filled in the form as per the 1099-MISC thresholds:

-• Box 1 (Rents): $600 or more for office space, farmland, or equipment.
+• Box 1 (Rent): Applies to payments of $2,000 or more paid for office space, farmland, or equipment, for 2026 payments (2027 reporting).

 • Box 2 (Royalties): $10 or more from intellectual property or mineral rights.

-• Box 6 (Medical and Health Care): $600+ even if the provider is a corporation.
+• Box 6 (Medical and Health Care): $2,000 or more for 2026 payments (2027 reporting), even when the provider is a corporation.

 • Box 10 (Attorney Proceeds): $600+ in gross settlement payouts (but note that attorney fees for services of $600+ must be reported instead on Form 1099-NEC).